Have a Hazard-Free Halloween

 Kids with candy buckets.

-Follow these costume safety tips from the Consumer Product Safety Commission (CPSC):
+Follow these six costume safety tips from the Consumer Product Safety Commission (CPSC):

-• Every part of the costume—masks, beards, wigs and clothing—should be made of flame-resistant material.
-In the event that a child bumps up against a burning candle, such materials will quickly extinguish themselves.
+1. Every part of the costume—masks, beards, wigs and clothing—should be made of flame-resistant material.
+In the event that a child bumps up against a burning candle, these materials will quickly extinguish themselves.
 When purchasing a store-bought costume, look for a label that says "flame-resistant."
+For homemade costumes, use flame-resistant fabrics such as polyester or nylon.

 Categories: